 - flight planning and missions

-When is the Drone Pilot Certification Class?
+When is the Drone Pilot Training Class?

 The primary emphasis of the course is to prepare students for the written Federal Aviation Administration (FAA) remote pilot certificate exam and, in the process, students will learn critical thinking techniques for successful performance as a drone pilot.
 The drone flying class will include (but is not limited to) information on the following topics: